By John Becker

 That’s right.
 Putting it all out there, the good, the bad, and the ugly, is a fantastic way to build the bottom line.
 It's natural to be wary, but here's the reality: If you don’t address it, someone else will.

 Your buyers are out there looking for information that can help them reach a conclusion.
 And you know they’re not only looking for positive reviews.
 They want the dirt, the difficulties, and the cons so that they won’t be surprised after the purchase is made.
+(After all, there's a reason we're so drawn to 1-star reviews!)

-Creating content marketing materials that are candid about your problems allows you to position yourself as the trustworthy authority in your space.
+Creating content marketing materials that are candid about problems allows you to do a few things:

 Some buyers will see these cons, balance them against the pros, and be fine with the decision to move forward.
 Some will choose to shop elsewhere, and that’s okay.

-You’ve armed those prospects with the power to opt-out so no one’s time gets wasted.
+You’ve armed those prospects with the power to opt out so no one’s time gets wasted.

 So, how is a great “problems” article created?